 • Ensure that the labels are published to all users.

 We hope this blog has given you insights on how to improve your Microsoft Secure Score using MIP recommendations.
+Additionally, make tracking Secure Score changes a regular habit to prevent misconfigurations.
 Thanks for reading.
 If you have any further queries , reach out to us through the comments section.